astronomer/docs/astro/cross-account-role-setup.md

 If you do not specify configuration preferences, Astronomer creates a cluster with `m5.xlarge` nodes and a maximum node count of 20 in `us-east-1`.
 For information on all supported regions, configurations, and defaults, see [AWS cluster configurations](resource-reference-aws.md).

-To provision additional Clusters after completing your initial installation, see [Create a cluster](create-cluster.md).
+To provision additional clusters after completing your initial installation, see [Create a cluster](create-cluster.md).

 :::caution